Use branch to route notifications across different paths by applying condition on input data.

 step used to route notification through different paths in a workflow based on conditions.
-Some common usecases could be to send multi-step reminder to users until payment is made and route notification on different paths based on user properties.
+Some common use cases could be to send multi-step reminder to users until payment is made and route notification on different paths based on user properties.

-You can add upto 10 branches in a workflow.
+You can add up to 10 branches in a workflow.
 The First branch satisfying the condition in the order will be executed.

 Data Type | Description | Referring this property in condition |